- The disease

 - World Health Organization (WHO).
-Coronavirus infections.
+MERS coronavirus.

 - Australian Department of Health.
-MERS Coronavirus.
+Middle East respiratory syndrome (MERS).

 - Australian Department of Health.
 Interim infection prevention and control advice for acute care hospitals relating to suspected Middle Eastern respiratory syndrome coronavirus (MERS-CoV) infections (PDF).